KAW0/EnvVariablesGenerator/README.md

     </AdditionalFiles>
 </ItemGroup>
 ```
+Where `var.env` is name of your `*.env` file.
+Name is arbitrar except it must end with `.env`.
+Also only one filename in project should end with `.env`
 ## Example var.env file
 ```
 DB_HOST=localhost
 DB_PORT=5432
 ```
 Unfortunately, we cannot use a file named .env because MSBuild goes crazy when trying to add a file with just an extension as an additional file.
-Aside from that, you can use whatever name you prefer, but only one file can be utilized.## Example usage
+Aside from that, you can use whatever name you prefer, but only one file can be utilized.

+## Example usage
 ```cs
  Console.WriteLine(EnvVariables.Host);
  Console.WriteLine(EnvVariables.Port);